 The preferred method to winterize your recreation vehicle is by using RV antifreeze in the plumbing system.
+It may be easier to winterize the RV with another person to assist you.

 Air Pressure Method

 This method uses compressed air to blow out any remaining water in the system after initially draining water using drain valves.
 Tools required would be an air compressor and a blowout plug.